astropy/halotools/docs/model_building/model_components/phase_space_models/profile_template_tutorial.rst

 	\tilde{V}^{2}_{\rm circ}(\tilde{r}) = \frac{P_{\rm prof}(<\tilde{r})}{\tilde{r}}

-To see that this is correct:
+To see that this alternative method of calculation is correct:

 .. math::